 First, make sure none of the Samba share toy is public.
 If you grant write permissions to anyone in your network, you can install malicious programs.

-Then if you have given access to users of Samba-storage to be visited over the internet by keeping port 445 open, stop it immediately.
+Then, if you have given access to Samba-storage users to visit it via the Internet by keeping 445 open, stop it immediately.
 Now.
-Block the port immediately with your firewall.
+Exclude the port directly with the firewall you are using.